lawrence1986/hng-stage1-uiux-design/README.md

 - When adding new screens, follow the spacing and type scale in the guide.

 ---
-Generated for: Lawrence Maduabuchi — Stage 1 Task 1 (Mobile Coding App for Kids)
+BY: Lawrence Maduabuchi — Stage 1 Task 1 (Mobile Coding App for Kids)